Rules and Regulations

 1. Minor Prize Winners.
 If a participant under 18 years old wins a prize, their legal representative will receive the prize on his/her behalf.

 1. Polygraph Examination Required.
 Any person, including minors, entering a prize-winning fish, or claiming a prize must submit to a polygraph examination.
-Additionally, each person entering the STAR, whether they are entering a prize-winning fish or claiming a prize, agrees to submit to a polygraph examination should Coastal Conservation Association consider the polygraph necessary in their sole discretion.
+Additionally, each person entering the STAR, whether they are entering a prize-winning fish or claiming a prize, agrees to submit to a polygraph examination should CCA LA consider the polygraph necessary in their sole discretion.

 1. Polygraphist Selection.
 The STAR Committee reserves the sole right to select polygraphists to administer polygraph examinations.